AnyLog-co/EdgeCase/README.md

 Add JSON file(s) to [data](data) directory - [insert_data.py](source/insert_data_files.py) will automatically grab the JSON file(s)
 and publish them to the operator node(s).

+For new data files, the file name struct is `data.[table_name].0.0.json`, multiple files for the same table can have unique IDs.
+The data generator script only cares about `[table_name]` value.

 ### New Test Cases

 #### Option 1